steqeq/0000/README.md

 The ROCProfiler tool appears to be broken when the SQLite3 library is not found.

-Resolution: Install the SQLite3 Python module separately and ensure the environment variable is set to ROCP_PYTHON_VERSION to confirm the Python version, which includes the SQLite3 module.
+**Resolution**: Install the SQLite3 Python module separately and ensure the environment variable is set to ROCP_PYTHON_VERSION to confirm the Python version, which includes the SQLite3 module.